 To maintain fish stocks in the popular pool, the fishing season is from April - December.

-Once you're settled on the platforms beside the pool, you'll likely catch perch, rudd, bream, roach and carp.
+Once you've dropped your line from the platforms beside the pool, you'll likely catch perch, rudd, bream, roach and carp.

 Tickets for adults are £10, £6 for children and concession card holders, and £6 for adults entering after 4pm.